Winter School

 tutorial, the students will have a solid understanding of the basics of modern generative language models, and will acquire practical experience of loading, using and evaluating LLMs locally (as opposed to querying black-box API endpoints like ChatGPT).
 For the hands-on part, at least basic knowledge of Python is a prerequisite, although there will also be a possibility to form teams including students with varying levels of programming skills.

-The tutorial will be presented by Andrey Kutuzov, Egil Rønningstad and David Samuel from the Language Technology Group, University of Oslo.
+The tutorial will be presented by Andrey Kutuzov, Egil Rønningstad, and David Samuel from the Language Technology Group from the University of Oslo.

 Willem Wageman